-We are the international development agency for 41 sponsoring churches and are keen to work with other churches, too.
+We are the international development agency for seven sponsoring churches and keen to serve and work with other churches, too.

 Our values are rooted in our Christian belief and are based on our understanding of relational theology, which asserts that human beings are called to have a special relationship with God and in turn to have a particular relationship with one another.